jakegibs617/craftar-image-recognition-example/readme.md

 But if done by yourself you would want to custom label all the photos one by one if you wanted to have an edge over big data...

 -but that is simply my initial assessment of this software

+on second thought, I wonder if this only works well with photos...
+How would it do on real objects?